dalehamel/mctop-tool-example/docs/00750-bpf-deep-dive.md

 invalid indirect read from stack off -128+126 size 127
 ```

-Is complaining about the first argument, `R1`, which is set relative to the
+Is complaining that the first argument, `R1`, which is set relative to the
 frame pointer, is not of sufficient size to be certain that the value read in
 `R2` (guaranteed by the bitwise AND operation to be no more than 127).

 To summarize, there were two ways to solve this issue - either increase the
 buffer size to 255 so that there was no way that the `uint8_t` container used
-by `keysize` could possiblly overflow it, or bitwise AND the `keysize` value
+by `keysize` could possibly overflow it, or a bitwise AND the `keysize` value
 with a hex-mask that is sufficient to prove it cannot be a buffer overflow.

 This might seem like a pain, but this extra logic is the cost of safety.
 This
 code will be running within the kernel context, and needs to pass the
-verifier's pat-down, as `libbpf` improves to make this sort of explicit proof
+verifier's pat-down.
+In the meantime, `libbpf` continues to improve to make
-of safety less necessary.
+this sort of explicit proof of safety less necessary.